syncfusion-content/wpf-docs/wpf/SfDiagram/API.md

 <tr>
 <td>
 Strokes</td><td>
 Defines the style for a group or pattern of lines.
-The pattern will be repeated throughout the diagram.</td><td>
+The pattern is repeated throughout the Diagram.</td><td>
 new IEnumerable<Style>(){Style values};</td></tr>
 <tr>
 <td>
 LineInterval</td><td>
 Defines the spacing between a group or pattern of lines.
-That pattern will be repeated throughout the diagram.</td><td>
+That pattern is repeated throughout the Diagram.</td><td>
 new IEnumerable<double>(){double values};</td></tr>
 <tr>
 <td>